Updated by Agile Stacks

 Stack Templates are the cornerstone of reproducible and composable stacks (clusters).
 You can learn more about the principal parts of the AgileStacks' system here.
 Stack templates are automatically generated and saved in Git repository, allowing you to manage, configure, and implement change control for your infrastructure as code.

 In this short tutorial, we'll walk you through the Stack Template creation and deployment process.

 - Login into the SuperHub UI (controlplane.agilestacks.io) and click the

 - then click

-- Next, you will need to name the stack template; it needs to be unique across all environments.Note: When naming a stack, try to choose a meaningful name that includes your department, the purpose, and a date, such as Finance CI/CD.
+- Next, you will need to name the stack template; it needs to be unique across all environments.Note: When naming a stack, try to choose a meaningful name that includes the stack type or purpose, such as ML Stack or Innovation Lab Stack.